3ml3ml/VetGeo-Main/README.md

 Stay up to date with the latest release and announcements on Twitter:
 [@vetgeodotcom](http://twitter.com/vetgeodotcom).

-PLEASE NOTE - Frequently Updated (Usually every 2/4 weeks)
+PLEASE NOTE - Frequently Updated (Usually every 4/8 weeks)

 Get started at http://vetgeo.com!

 ## Issues
+Before 2019 the product will undergo another large UI update which will bring the application a much newer and modern user interface.
+We will also move to a 3rd party authentication platform to increase security of the platform as a whole.

 Please note we are a new service so we may have some bugs or missing features.
 All bugs reported will be prioritised and resolved quickly, please post all bug reports as git hub issues here: https://github.com/VetGeo/Main/issues